aiven/devportal/docs/tools/cli/service.rst

   * - ``--enable-termination-protection``
     - Enables termination protection for the service
   * - ``-c KEY=VALUE``
-    - Additional configuration settings; check :ref:`avn-cli-service-type` for more information
+    - Any additional configuration settings for your service; check our documentation for more information, or use the :ref:`service types command <avn-cli-service-type>` which has a verbose mode that shows all options.

 **Example:** Create a new Aiven for Kafka service named ``kafka-demo`` in the region ``google-europe-west3`` with the plan ``business-4`` and enable Kafka Connect.